nginxinc/nginx-wiki/source/modules/redis2.rst

 Basically we use URI query args to pass the number of Redis requests and request body to pass the pipelined Redis request string.

-And then we create the ``conf/test.lua`` file (whose path is relative to the server root of Nginx) to include the following Lua code:
+And then we create the ``conf/test.lua`` file (whose path is relative to the server root of NGINX) to include the following Lua code:

 .. code-block:: lua